The Only Guide To Meghan Markle's Family You Need

 The Half-Sister: Samantha Grant

 In his biography of Markle, Andrew Morton explained that Samantha and Markle grew apart significantly as adults — and had never been close as kids.
 “Meghan wanted nothing to do with her,” Morton wrote.
-Trouble arose when, soon before the engagement, Tom Markle gave Markle’s new phone number to Samantha.
+Trouble arose when, soon before the engagement, Tom Markle gave Meghan’s new phone number to Samantha.
 Apparently, Samantha sent Markle a text about resuming their relationship.
-Markle was livid.
-Doria demanded Tom never give out their daughter’s cell phone number again.
+Meghan was livid.
+Doria demanded Tom never give out their daughter’s phone number again.

 Advertisement